brown-band/website/pages/scripts/1987-1988/fall/dartmouth.md

 :sd[Band marches off to "Ever True."]

-Notes: This trip was a great success.
-Several alums joined us for our annual champagne and doughnuts festival, helping us (or did we help them?) get several members of the band absolutely hosed.
+:script-note[This trip was a great success.
+Several alums joined us for our annual champagne and doughnuts festival, helping us (or did we help them?) get several members of the band absolutely hosed.]